 Some students think that because I agree to review drafts, they can throw together a poorly organized regurgitation of half-thoughts from their research and let me worry about how to make some sense of it.
 The process just doesn't work that way.
 For one thing, I'm a much better editor of good papers than bad.
 For another, I am responsible for many papers each semester and, frankly, there are usually more than I can really help.
-Therefore, I use my energies to produce the most publishable efforts that I can.
-If you write me a lousy draft, you're likely to get an unilluminating edit like "this makes no sense" or (even less helpful) "huh?"
-Beginning in 2009, I will grade draft papers (see bold on page 1).
+Therefore, I try to use my energy to produce the most publishable efforts that I can.
+If you write me a lousy draft, you're likely to get an unilluminating edit like "this makes no sense" or (even less helpfully) "huh?"